dnanexus/dnanexus-example-applets/Tutorials/samtools_asset/Readme.md

   ...
  }
 ```
-Now, when a worker is running an app(let) that references this record id, the asset bundle *samtools_aptget_asset* will be unarchived before the app(let) script is excecuted and the command `samtools` will be usable within the app(let) script.
+Now, when a worker runs an app(let) referencing this record ID, the asset bundle *samtools_aptget_asset* will be unarchived before the app(let) script is excecuted, and the command `samtools` will be usable within the app(let) script.

 [DX BUILD ASSET SOURCE CODE LINK?](https://github.com/dnanexus/dx-toolkit/blob/74542f596747ee9e3c054825138f7b8082e132b0/src/python/dxpy/scripts/dx_build_asset.py)